thebernardlim/thebernardlim.github.io/_posts/2022-01-19-azure-storage-find-files-by-date.md

 The UI is simple and straight forward to use.
 We can easily sort files by "Last Modified" and highlight the files / folders that is within date range.
 Click on "Selection Statistics" and it will show the file count and total size.

-This method only works for small number of files though, as there is no way to filter out files by dates.
-Besides they have a maximum of 100 cached items per page.
+This method only works for **small number of files** though, as there is **no way to filter out files by dates**.
+Besides they have a m**aximum of 100 cached items per page**.
 For my case where I had more than 100k files, this is not a feasible approach.

-\*\*Note: Screenshot shown is just an example using Blob storage and not File Share.
-But both are similar to illustrate this concept.
+\*\*_Note: Screenshot shown is just an example using Blob storage and not File Share.
+But both are similar to illustrate this concept._

 ![App Services Stop](/img/posts/2022-01-19-azure-storage-find-files-by-date/storage-explorer-1.PNG)